merely-useful/py-rse/index.md

 > **Missing Directories and Unknown Options**
 >
 > If we give a command an option that it doesn't understand,
-> it will usually print an error message and (if we're lucky)
+> it will usually print an error message, and (if we're lucky)
 > tersely remind us of what we should have done:
 >
 > ```bash